 Choose firm, small or medium sized parsnips.
 Larger parsnips tend to be woody inside.
 If possible, avoid pre-washed parsnips.
 The dirt on root vegetables helps to retain their protective skin and ensures that they will keep for longer.

 Remove parsnips from plastic packaging to avoid the ‘sweating’ that leads to mould formation.
-If possible, parsnips should be kept loose in the vegetable draw of your fridge.
+If possible, parsnips should be kept loose in the vegetable drawer of your fridge.
 However, if space is short, they can also be stored in a cool dark place like other root vegetables.
 Shrivelled or ‘rubbery’ parsnips can be ‘revived’ by soaking in cold water.

 Parsnips freeze well.
 Chop blanch for 3 minutes, drain and place in freezer bags.